Skip to main content

 Best Practices

-• Start simple with just one enhancement and measure impact
+• Start simple with basic search and measure impact before enabling reranking

 • Use reranking when the top result quality matters most